-Putting all the bells and whistles aside for a moment, the biggest hurdle was the idea of throwing away hundreds if not thousands of dollars in applications that had been purchased for my Windows based computer, most specifically my Adobe Design suite, including Photoshop, Illustrator, Flash Pro and Dreamweaver, Microsoft Office, my Antivirus program, DivX Pro, Quicktime Pro, and the list goes on.
+Putting all the bells and whistles aside for a moment, the biggest hurdle was the idea of throwing away hundreds if not thousands of dollars in applications that had been purchased for my Windows-based computer, most specifically my Adobe Design Suite, including Photoshop, Illustrator, Flash Pro and Dreamweaver, Microsoft Office, my Antivirus program, DivX Pro, Quicktime Pro, and the list goes on.
 How could I still utilize these programs on a Mac?
 Did I have to purchase Mac version of all of these programs, let alone was it financially feasible to replace these programs?

 Overcoming the Windows to Mac Hurdles

-Hurdle 1: As I mentioned above, the biggest hurdle to overcome before even considering the move from Windows based laptop to a MacBook Pro was the idea of potentially throwing away hundreds, if not thousands of dollars in computer software and applications.
+Hurdle 1: As I mentioned above, the biggest hurdle to overcome before even considering the move from Windows-based laptop to a MacBook Pro was the idea of potentially throwing away hundreds, if not thousands of dollars in computer software and applications.
 More importantly, the cost of replacing those applications – which was generally not feasible.

 As an aside, for those that do use the Adobe Suite of design applications, Adobe will offer a onetime license transfer from Windows to Mac, however unlike Adobe Lightroom 3, although you are allowed two simultaneous installations of your Adobe Suite, you cannot mix platforms, for example a Windows Desktop and a Mac laptop.

 Fortunately, the Mac OS X (Snow Leopard) has the ability to Boot Camp.
-Boot Camp allows you install and run Windows as a separate partition or operating system on your Mac.
-This ensures that your programs can operate identical to a Windows based Laptop.
+Boot Camp allows you to install and run Windows as a separate partition or operating system on your Mac.
+This ensures that your programs can operate identical to a Windows-based Laptop.
 Setup is simple and safe for your Mac files.
 After you’ve completed the Boot Camp installation, you can boot up your Mac using either Mac OS X or Windows.
 (That’s why it’s called Boot Camp.)
 Or if you want to run Windows and Mac applications at the same time — without rebooting — you can install Windows using VMware Fusion or Parallels Desktop 6 software.
 With Parallels or VMware, you have two options – load your Boot Camp partition inside Mac OS X, or install windows as a separate virtual (virtualization) operating system running within Mac OS X. An important note about Boot Camp, you require an un-used copy of Windows (not installed on any other computer).

 Hurdle 2: How can I connect my Mac to my HD television to watch movies, videos, photo slideshows, and PowerPoint slideshows at Media Exhibitions to just list a few.
 The typical Mac comes with a Swiss Army knife connection for video out called a Mini-DVI.
-Apple sells several adaptors to allow for converting the mini-dvi connection to DVI, and VGA, and 3rd party adaptors to connect to HDMI.
+Apple sells several adaptors to allow for converting the mini-DVI connection to DVI, and VGA and 3rd party adaptors to connect to HDMI.
 If you do a quick Google search you will read a lot of articles that state that although video can be sent to an HDMI, the audio signal is not.
 However, from about mid-2010 both audio and video are sent through HDMI (confirmed with my MacBook).

 Moving over to Mac OS X

 It has probably been about a month now that I have had the MacBook.
 All in all, the transition has been painless, although I still have a few fumbles with the touchpad.
-My copy of Windows 7 Professional installed without a hitch on the Boot Camp partition, however I am having a few issues with activation errors with both my Windows and Adobe products in the Parallels world.
+My copy of Windows 7 Professional installed without a hitch on the Boot Camp partition, however, I am having a few issues with activation errors with both my Windows and Adobe products in the Parallels world.
 For now, I am shying away from Parallels and biting the bullet on the $100 I spent on the software.
-Even though I had a copy of Microsoft Office from my old Laptop that I could have installed on the Boot Camp partition along with my Adobe suite, partially out of curiosity and partly out of convenience I did decided to give the new Microsoft Office 2011 a try.
+Even though I had a copy of Microsoft Office from my old Laptop that I could have installed on the Boot Camp partition along with my Adobe suite, partially out of curiosity and partly out of convenience I did decide to give the new Microsoft Office 2011 a try.